 - Cloud Block Storage: Reduce TCO 52% by taking a Gluster pod design from 30 nodes to 12 nodes

 - Redis: Reduce TCO by 72% by going from eight racks to a single rack

-As more IT professionals consider deploying or optimizing applications on a large-scale, overall, TCO benefits and environmental impacts are becoming increasingly important.
+As more IT professionals consider deploying or optimizing applications on a large-scale, TCO benefits and environmental impact become increasingly important.
 It’s essential to pivot an organization’s initiatives that are good for the business and the planet.

-Pliops provides a cost-efficient way to deploy storage infrastructure, relational databases, and NoSQL applications to drastically reduce TCO to meet your business and budgetary goals and enable you to build sustainable data centers for the future.
+Pliops provides a cost-efficient way to deploy storage infrastructure, relational databases, and NoSQL applications to drastically reduce TCO.
+This advantage will help to meet your business and budgetary goals and enable you to build sustainable data centers for the future.

 If you have any questions or feedback on how Pliops XDP can help meet your specific application or data center needs, reach out to me at email@example.com.

 You can also contact us at firstname.lastname@example.org to schedule a TCO savings discussion for your applications and arrive at TCO metrics for decision making.